Corsicana · Career & Techical Education · Welding

 Based on recommendations from the CDC and other governmental agencies, the content delivery method for this course may need to be modified.

-3 lec/3 lab (4 Cr.)
-Advanced topics in GTAW welding, including welding in various positions and directions.
+2 lec/4 lab (4 Cr.)
+Advanced topics in Gas Metal Arc Welding (GMAW).
+Includes welding in various positions and directions.

 Upon completion of the core curriculum, students are expected to demonstrate competence in all of the core objectives listed in the college catalog.
 The overall content of this course is designed to enhance skills in each of the following core objectives.